Nanofus/novel.js/README.md

 - A classic text-based adventure view; text and choices.
 - Conditional statements to hide or show text and choices based on different conditions, such as the items the player is carrying, allowing for complex logic.
-- Shorthand tags for general styling of names etc.
 - Scrolling text!
+Many ways to customize it and execute logic during scrolling to allow for voice acting, interesting effects etc.
 - An inventory system, with another hidden one to track the player's actions or other statistics.
-- Choices can have several different outcomes with different probabilities.
+- Choices can have several different outcomes with different probabilities, and can be chained to prevent repetition.
 - Play sound effects and looping music/ambient sound effects!
+- Shorthand tags for general styling of names etc. and presets to help with repetitive tags.
-- Saving as a cookie or an encoded string that is given to the player.
+- Saving the game as a cookie or an encoded string that is given to the player.
-- Support for css styling and html tags in text.
+- Support for CSS styling, custom JavaScript and HTML tags in text.

 ## Upcoming features

-- Alternative visual novel system
+- Alternative visual novel system with animations
 - A settings menu for the player
 - Translation support